 Inclement Weather Policy.
-In the event of inclement weather or other related events that prohibit class attendance, I will notify you how we will make up missed course content and work.
-Asynchronous virtual catch-up methods may apply.
+In the event of inclement weather or other related events that prohibit class attendance, I will notify you how we will make up missed course

 Flexible Attendance & Due Date Policies.
 Responsibility for class attendance rests with individual students.
 Since regular and punctual class attendance is expected, students must accept the consequences of failure to attend.
 If you miss a lecture or section, you will likely need to get notes from someone else (or watch the recording since we will be offering recorded lectures to students who cannot attend synchronously).
 There will also be many interactive activities during lecture and especially during section periods.
 If you miss a lecture, there is nothing specific you need to do to make up these activities.
 Try them out on your own.
 They are purely for your own benefit to support your learning.
 If you need to miss a section, you will need to notify the TA in advance and ask for details on how to make up that section which will likely involve some coordination with your group members.